Every child deserves joyful, inclusive, and quality learning opportunities.

 The effects of poverty and crises on children are profound and long-lasting, and the poorest and most vulnerable children are the least likely to access quality learning opportunities.
-Delivering education to marginalized communities is at the heart of BRAC’s work, enabling these children to grow into active, engaged, and resilient adults capable of navigating shocks and overcoming adversity.
+Delivering education to marginalized communities is at the heart of BRAC’s education programs, enabling these children to grow into active, engaged, and resilient adults capable of navigating shocks and overcoming adversity.

 countries where children access learning opportunities

-children learning in early childhood Play Labs globally
+children were reached through Play Labs globally

 children graduated from BRAC schools